Free boundary problems involving singular weights: Introduction

 We show existence of a local minimizer $u$, and analyze analytic and weak geometric properties of the free boundary $\partial \left \{ u>0 \right \} \cap \Omega$.
 The latter task is, in principle, a delicate issue.
 For instance, one notices, for singular weights, the existence of two distinct types of free boundary points: \begin{enumerate} \item $\partial \left \{ u>0 \right \} \cap \Lambda_\infty = \emptyset $; \item $\partial \left \{ u>0 \right \} \cap \Lambda_\infty \neq \emptyset $. \end{enumerate}

 Case $(1)$ refers to a non-homogeneous version of the Alt-Caffarelli problem, \cite{AC}, as, away from the singular set, the weight is uniformly elliptic, see for instance \cite{deSilva, dosPT, FS, T1}.
-Case (2) is rather more delicate, and in particular, a central result we prove in this current work classifies the geometric behavior of a local minimizer near a free boundary point $z_0 \in \partial \{u> 0\} \cap \Lambda_\infty$, in terms of its singularity rate near $z_0$ --- a pure analytic information of the problem.
+Case (2) is rather more delicate, and in particular, a central result we prove in this current work classifies the geometric behavior of a local minimizer near a free boundary point $z_0 \in \partial \{u> 0\} \cap \Lambda_\infty$, in terms of its singularity rate near $z_0$ --- a purely analytic information of the problem.
 Indeed, we show local minimizers are {\it precisely} $C^{1+ \gamma}$ smooth along their corresponding free boundaries, where $\gamma$ is half of the geometric blow-up rate of $\omega$ as it approaches the singular set $\Lambda_\infty$; see condition (H2) for precise definitions.

 The paper is organized as follows.
 In Section \ref{sct math setup} we formally present the minimization problem we shall study.
 A brief description of the initial mathematical tools required in the investigation of $A_2$-singular free boundary problems is also delivered in that section.
 In Section \ref{sct Exist and Linfty bounds} we discuss existence and $L^\infty$ bounds for minimizers, whereas in Section \ref{sct comp} we establish various compactness properties for family of minimizers.
+Section \ref{section-homog} is devoted to some considerations related to homogenization.
 In Section \ref{sct sharp reg} we prove the key novel result of the paper, namely that solutions to $A_2$ cavitation problems are $C^{1+\gamma}$ regular at their singular free boundary points, where $\gamma$ is a sharp prescribed value.
 In particular, if $z_0$ is a free boundary point and $\omega(z_0) < + \infty$, that is it is non-singular, then $\gamma(z_0) = 0$ and we recover the classical Alt-Caffarelli Lipschitz regularity estimate for cavitation problems.
 Finally in Section \ref{sct nondeg} we obtain a quantitative non-degeneracy estimate for solutions near their singular free boundary points.